 nearsightedness.
 The implants are shaped like

 crescents or half-circles.
-Two implants are inserted in each eye, along the
+After you get local anesthesia, two implants are inserted in each eye, along the

 sides of the cornea.
 They do not cover the central portion of the cornea.

 implants are intended to be permanent.
 But they can be surgically removed if

 implants is done on an outpatient basis.
 This means that you do not have to stay overnight in

 the hospital.
 The visual effects of the implants are immediate.

 patch or contact lens on the eye and may get a prescription for pain medicine.